maorojloo/ettesalfastapi/README.md

-# this is a document for this progect
+# This is a document for this project

 ## Database ERD